liyanant/multi_prop_pred_halide_SEs/README.md

 The codes in this work were mainly prepared using Jupyter Notebook and/or Google Colab.
 Users intending to replicate this work would need to install several packages and libraries to do so.
 These can be installed using pip or conda.

 For model developments, Pycaret, Pytorch, and Skorch should be installed.
+For Pycaret installation, users may want to attempt doing so with `pip install pycaret[full]` first.
+If installation issues are encountered with regards to compatibility with Python versions starting from 3.12, users may want to use this command instead `pip install git+https://github.com/pycaret/pycaret.git@master` as a possible solution.

 The training and validation datasets used in this work were prepared with the matminer library, pymatgen, and Materials Project API.